 Answer: It is believed that both assumptions are feasible, and both assumptions shall be applied to a same UE.
 The per-panel power limitation would be defined in latter stage if necessary, and the per-UE power limitation should be applicable at all the time.
 ‘Limitation’ here applies to regulatory compliance rather than a configured power requirement.

-RAN4 can define requirements for STxMP, e.g., per-panel/TCI configured output power once RAN4 begin work on this topic.
-The WI has not started in RAN4 yet.

 Additionally, RAN4 has agreed that ‘Panel’ shall not be explicitly used in a requirement to ensure maximum flexibility for different UE implementations.